f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 LX Plugin.

-The extension ``ilxlab2_ext`` of plugin ``ilxlab2_pl`` is already configured with the following settings so we can make the logs of lab easier to find -
+The extension ``ilxlab2_ext`` of plugin ``ilxlab2_pl`` is already configured with the following settings so we can make the logs of the lab easier to find -

 +---------------------+-------------+----------------------------------------------------+
 | Setting             | New Value   | Reason                                             |